-If you discover your Acer monitor not turning on, first confirm the monitor is actually set to ‘on’ and check the power and display cable connections.
+If your Acer monitor won’t turn on, first confirm the monitor is actually set to ‘on’ and check the power and display cable connections.
 If the issue persists, ensure monitor is set to correct input and lower the display resolution.
 As a final measure, perform a factory reset.

 Additional causes include PC related issues.
 First, test monitor with another device to confirm that the issue is PC related.
 Then update graphics driver and BIOS and ensure display cable is properly plugged into graphic card.
 Finally, reinsert RAM sticks and reset CMOS/BIOS.